2018 ICC Awards

-The 2018 ICC Awards were the fifteenth edition of ICC Awards.
+The 2018 ICC Awards were the fifteenth edition of the ICC Awards.
 The voting panel took into account players' performance between 1 January 2018 and 31 December 2018.
 The announcement of the ICC World XI Teams, along with the winners of the men's individual ICC awards, was made on 22 January 2019.
 The women's awards were announced on 31 December 2018, with Smriti Mandhana winning the Rachael Heyhoe Flint Award as the Women's Cricketer of the Year.
 Virat Kohli became the first cricketer in history to win all three major awards.